This post may contain affiliate links. Please read our disclosure policy.

 Do you bake salmon skin side up or down?

-We highly recommend keeping the skin of the salmon on because it provides an extra layer of safety between the flesh and hot pan.
+I highly recommend keeping the skin of the salmon down on the dish because it provides an extra layer of safety between the flesh and the hot pan.
 Lay the skin side down in this recipe.
 You do not need to flip your salmon when baking.

 Spoon scooping cherry tomatoes and salmon out of white dish